AlexLabram/CreativeWriting/orig/README.md

 I'm writing this summary after watching [Hereditary](https://m.imdb.com/title/tt7784604/), directed by Ari Aster, so I'm naturally imagining this as a screenplay.
 A few thoughts on a hypothetical filming:
 - Different tones for different elements: cold grey for the asylum, happy (and slightly hazy) greens and yellows for the daytime at SC, blacks and reds for night at the SC
   - Ideally have the asylum feel slightly unreal and Groundhog Day-ish: after each flashback ends, have a shot of him being taken out of his room to see the psych for the next session.
-- Never show the courtyard in darkness, only the MC's room and the TV-screen-like square of the lit window
+- Never show the courtyard in darkness, only the MC's room and the diorama-like square of the lit windows he's looking at
 - When Rick is playing the guitar, have the film soundtrack music accompanying him... then in the climax have the MC visibly able to hear that music coming through the window.
 - The deaths should gradually move up the block as the film goes on, mirroring the flight up to Rick's room.
 - Everything after the MC looks out of Rick's window should be a series of confused flashes in the dark.
 The first of which should be Rick's visibly dead face as music continues to spill from his guitar amp.